dbogatic/poa_blockchain/README.md

 * Next we use puppeth, to name our network and generate the initial genesis block.
 The following steps will accomplish this:

-    * We name the network (in this case we named it dragoncoin).
+    * We name the network (in this case we named it dragancoin).

 *  `./puppeth`